Be wary of these common prepper mistakes and avoid putting yourself in a life-threatening situation when SHTF!

 Prepper Mistake #6: Building An Arsenal

-It may be true that we need to protect what we have stored from would-be attackers by building up an arsenal.
-But putting all your eggs in one basket can cause you to forget the other essentials such as food and water supplies.
+It’s true that we need to protect what we have stored from would-be attackers by building up an arsenal.
+On the other hand, putting all your eggs in one basket can cause you to forget the other essentials such as food and water supplies.

 Prepper Mistake #7: Look After No:1 – That Means YOU!